Julieteiluj/alx-system_engineering-devops/0x00-shell_basics/README.md

-README file for Task 6 WELCOME
+README file for Task 7 BETTY IN MY FIRST DIRECTORY